jiyinhe/randomstuff/README.md

 # randomstuff
-Some random scripts for fun
+Some random scripts for fun.

+1. commitee.py
+Select a commitee for a journal special issue.